 The footbrake pedal is used to slow down and stop your car from moving.

 The more pressure you apply to the footbrake the quicker your car will slow down.
 Using the footbrake pedal correctly takes practice, to ensure the wheels are slowed down enough but not to let the brakes lock.
-To know more about how to brake smoothly follow this link too smooth braking.

 The clutch pedal should be operated by the left foot and is the furthest left of the three pedals.

 The clutch is the connection in your car between the driving wheels and the engine.